LetMut1/Tento/encyclopedia/application_programm_interface/mobile/version_1/description.md

 Sends email for register.
 (Should be used only if the user does not receive an email.)

 Request data:
-struct Base {
+struct Incoming {
     application_user_email: String
 }

-Result data is absent.
+Result data: absent.

 Communication codes:
 - ENTITY_APPLICATION_USER_INVALID_EMAIL